 Nonetheless, the United States should still be considered the world’s intellectual property giant.
-The national patent office of the United States still has the most patents in force of any country, numbering over 2.6 million in 2015.
+The national patent office of the United States still has the most patents in force of any country, numbering over three million in 2019.
 Furthermore, the United States provides the best environment for intellectual property according to the GPIC Intellectual Property Index.

-The number of patents granted worldwide has more than doubled since 1990.
+The number of patents granted worldwide has more than tripled since 1990.
 A major force being this rise is the diversity of growth in various electronics and computer related technologies in the last quarter century.
-In 2016, digital communication and computer technology claimed the first and second place in the list of technologies with the most international patent applications.
+In 2019, computer technology and digital communication claimed the first and second place in the list of technologies with the most international patent applications.

 The final category of international intellectual property protections relates to the specific design elements of a product, or a design in and of itself.
-Industrial design grants are particularly important in industries were visual appeal is important in the products being sold.
-Therefore, it should be no surprise that the furniture industry made the most industrial design applications in 2016.
+Industrial design grants are particularly important in industries where visual appeal is important in the products being sold.
+Therefore, it should be no surprise that the furniture industry made the most industrial design applications in 2019.